ICAST 2004: Bass Industry Trends & New

 for judging, but shown only in manufacturer's booths.

-Enter the Ultimate Judges.
+the Ultimate Judges.
+Right outside the New Product

-Right outside the New Product Showcase hall, a demo bass tank was
+Showcase hall, a demo bass tank was set up for the first time in

-make product demonstrations on the tank.
-I looked at many new

-bass-related bait on the show floor.
-Some that looked good in the

-merely ordinary in the booth -- bass wouldn't stay off them in

 the tank.
+I looked at many new bass-related bait on the show

+floor.
+Some that looked good in the booth, hardly raised fins in

+tank demos.
+Others that looked merely ordinary in the booth --

-Truly, the bass tank contained the most expert ICAST
+bass wouldn't stay off them in the tank.
+Truly, the bass tank

-judges this year - the bass themselves.
-Hefting a new lure in
+contained the most expert ICAST judges this year - the bass

-your hand in a booth paled in comparison to seeing it "voted
+themselves.
+Hefting a new lure in your hand in a booth paled in

-on" in the bass tank.
+comparison to seeing it "voted on" in the bass tank.

 The reason I attend ICAST is to review new products and engage